w3f/polkadot-wiki/docs/learn/learn-assets.md

 {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} uses a reserve-backed system to manage asset transfers to other parachains.
-It tracks how much of each asset has gone to each parachain and will not accept more back from a particular parachain.
+It tracks how much of each asset has gone to each parachain and will not accept more from a particular parachain.

 As a result of this, asset owners can use
 {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} to track information like the